google/ghc-source-gen/README.md

 Currently, this library supports GHC versions 8.2, 8.4, 8.6 and 8.8.

-One caveat: in the future, `ghc-source-gen` will support some forms of syntax which are not implemented by all of those GHC versions.
+One caveat: `ghc-source-gen` supports some forms of syntax which are not implemented by all of those GHC versions.
 For example, the `DerivingVia` extension is only implemented in `ghc >= 8.6`.
-When built on older versions of GHC, `ghc-source-gen` will omit functions for constructing that syntax.
+When built on older versions of GHC, `ghc-source-gen` will omit functions for constructing that syntax (for example: `GHC.SourceGen.Decl.derivingVia`).
 We will also tag any such function with a note in its Haddock documentation.

 ### Less verbose types and construction functions